nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 - [Initializing Nebari](#initializing-nebari)
 - [Deploying Nebari](#deploying-nebari)
 - [Destroying Nebari](#destroying-nebari)

-## Introduction

-This guide is to help first-time users set up a Google Cloud Platform account specifically for the purpose of using and deploying Nebari at a production scale.
-In this guide we will walk you through the following steps:

 For those already familiar with Google Cloud Platform, feel free to skip this first step and jump straight to the [Nebari authentication](#authentication) section of this guide.